iinus/EthicalHacking-TTM4536/summary/README.md

 <a name="XSS"></a>
 ## Cross-site scripting (XSS)
+XSS mostly happens on web pages.
+It is a type of attack where the hacker injects a malicious client-side script into the web page.
+The vulnerability exists because the user input is not exhaustively validated.
+The attack can be used to bypass access controls.

 ![Alt text](figures/cross-site-scripting-example.png?raw=true)

+#### Stored (persistent) XSS attacks
-**Stored attacks** are those where the injected script is permanently stored on the target servers, such as in a database, in a message forum, visitor log, comment field, etc.
+Stored attacks are those where the injected script is permanently stored on the target servers, such as in a database, in a message forum, visitor log, comment field, etc.
 The victim then retrieves the malicious script from the server when it requests the stored information.
-Stored XSS is also sometimes referred to as Persistent or Type-I XSS.
-_Example:_ For example an attacker might go to an online dating site might put something like this in their profile:
+_Example:_ an attacker might go to an online dating site might put something like this in their profile:
 <pre>
 "Hi!
 My name is Dave, I enjoy long walks on the beach and <script>malicious code here</script>"
 </pre>
 Any user that tries to access Dave’s profile will become a victim to Dave’s persistent cross-site scripting attack.

+#### Reflected XSS attacks
-**Reflected attacks** are those where the injected script is reflected off the web server, such as in an error message, search result, or any other response that includes some or all of the input sent to the server as part of the request.
+In this type of XSS, the scripts are not stored.
+Instead, the injected script is reflected off the web server, such as in an error message, search result, or any other response that includes some or all of the input sent to the server as part of the request.
 Reflected attacks are delivered to victims via another route, such as in an e-mail message, or on some other website.
 When a user is tricked into clicking on a malicious link, submitting a specially crafted form, or even just browsing to a malicious site,